James J. Gibson

 主要貢獻

-- Developed the theory of optic flow, explaining how visual motion specifies movement through space
+• Developed optic-flow theory, showing how visual motion specifies self-movement through space